MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/set-up-skype-for-business-online/configure-skype-for-business-settings-for-individual-users.md

 - Setup
 - LIL_Placement
-description: 'Learn how to change the Skype for Business settings for individual users such as: Audio and video conferencing, recording of calls and meetings. ' ms.openlocfilehash: 8659434542696ccb37a0353cd491cc0d01f01e30 ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/03/2018
+description: 'Learn how to change the Skype for Business settings for individual users such as: Audio and video conferencing, recording of calls and meetings. ' ms.openlocfilehash: 930960117a46639e86ed2d24c286a5270b21acb9 ms.sourcegitcommit: a0d3e7a177fcd0667ab0d7d0e904f4053b09a92d ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/18/2018
 ---
 # <a name="admins-configure-skype-for-business-settings-for-individual-users"></a>Administratoren: Skype for Business-Einstellungen für einzelne Benutzer konfigurieren

 In diesem Artikel wird erläutert, wie Administratoren Skype for Business für eine kleine Anzahl von Benutzern einrichten.
-Klicken Sie dazu diese Schritte in einer Sammeloperation haben wir Links zu Windows PowerShell-Cmdlets enthalten, die Sie verwenden können.
+To do these steps in bulk, we've included links to the Windows PowerShell cmdlets you can use.

 Informationen darüber, wie Sie zulassen (bzw. blockieren), dass alle Personen in Ihrem Unternehmen mit Personen außerhalb des Unternehmens kommunizieren können, finden Sie unter:

-- [Wenden Sie sich an externe Skype für Unternehmensbenutzer durch Benutzer zulassen](allow-users-to-contact-external-skype-for-business-users.md): Sie können Ihrer Organisation verwenden können erweiterte Skype für Business-Features (Desktops freigeben, suchen Sie nach, wer online, usw. ist) kommunizieren mit Personen in einem bestimmten vertrauenswürdigen (verbundgeschäftspartner).
-Der Artikel wird auch die Kommunikation mit bestimmten Domänen blockieren erläutert.
+- [Allow users to contact external Skype for Business users](allow-users-to-contact-external-skype-for-business-users.md): You can let your organization use advanced Skype for Business features (share desktops, look for who's online, etc.) to communicate with people in a specific trusted (federated) business.
+The article also explains how to block communication with specific domains.

-- [Lassen Sie Skype für Unternehmensbenutzer Skype-Kontakte hinzufügen](let-skype-for-business-users-add-skype-contacts.md).
+- [Let Skype for Business users add Skype contacts](let-skype-for-business-users-add-skype-contacts.md).
 Sie können zulassen, dass die Benutzer in Ihrer Organisation mit der kostenlosen App Skype for Business andere Skype-Benutzer suchen und mit diesen chatten können.

 ## <a name="configure-general-settings-for-one-user"></a>Konfigurieren von allgemeinen Einstellungen für einen Benutzer
 <a name="__toc325019204"> </a>

-Sie benötigen [Administratorberechtigungen](https://support.office.com/en-us/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) , um diese Schritte auszuführen.
+You must have [admin permissions](https://support.office.com/en-us/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) to perform these steps.

 1. Melden Sie sich bei Office 365 mit Ihrem Firmen- oder Schulkonto an.